yxqd/luban/docs/user-guide.rst

 Two things to note:

-* any UI element can be created using factory methods in luban.elements.
+* Any UI element can be created using factory methods in luban.elements.

     >>> luban.elements.document(...)
     >>> luban.elements.paragraph(...)

-* to create a sub element in a container, one can either use directly the factory method on the container::
+* To create a sub element in a container, one can either use directly the factory method on the container::

     >>> container.paragraph(...)